OCR-D/quiver-benchmarks/README.md

 ## Usage

-- clone this repository
+- clone this repository and switch to the cloned directory
 - (optional) [customize](#custom-workflows-and-data) QuiVer Benchmarks according to your needs
+- build the image with `docker compose build`
+- spin up a container with `docker compose run -d app`
+- run `docker compose exec app bash prepare.sh`
-- run `docker compose up --build`
+- run `docker compose exec app bash workflows/execute_workflows.sh`
 - the benchmarks and the evaluation results will be available at `data/workflows.json` on your host system

 ## Benchmarks Considered